ingSlonik/easy-page-router/README.md

-# easy-router - Simple and Universal JavaScript Routing
+# easy-page-router - Simple and Universal JavaScript Routing

-easy-router is a lightweight and easy-to-use JavaScript routing package that simplifies navigation in vanilla JavaScript, React, and React Native applications.
+easy-page-router is a lightweight and easy-to-use JavaScript routing package that simplifies navigation in vanilla JavaScript, React, and React Native applications.